USDA-FSA/fsa-design-system/guides/applications/buttons.md

 ___

-<button class="fsa-btn fsa-btn--primary" type="button">Refresh</button> vs. <button class="fsa-btn fsa-btn--primary" type="button">Reload</button> vs. <button class="fsa-btn fsa-btn--tertiary" type="button">Reset</button>
+<button class="fsa-btn fsa-btn--primary" type="button">Refresh</button> vs. <button class="fsa-btn fsa-btn--primary" type="button">Reload</button> vs. <button class="fsa-btn fsa-btn--alt" type="button">Reset</button>

 When data or a state in the application has changed, it is recommended to use Refresh as a label.
 The Reload label implies getting more data, while Refresh is a more general and User friendly term.
-Reset shall not be used as it implies the clearing or deleting of data and returning to initial state.
+Reset implies clearing data and returning to the initial state of data.

 ___

 <a href="#" class="dut-button-demo__cancel-link">Cancel</a> vs. <button class="fsa-btn fsa-btn--alt" type="button">Cancel</button>

 In general, all FSA applications should use the link style for a Cancel button.
-On occasion, a Canel button could utilize the Alt button style, such as in an application that uses a modal or popup window and the User needs to Cancel the action being performed within the modal or popup.
+A Cancel button should utilize the Alt button style within a modal or popup window and the User needs to Cancel the action being performed.

 ___

-<button class="fsa-btn fsa-btn--tertiary" type="button">Delete</button> vs. <button class="fsa-btn fsa-btn--tertiary" type="button">Reset</button>
+<button class="fsa-btn fsa-btn--tertiary" type="button">Delete</button> vs. <button class="fsa-btn fsa-btn--alt" type="button">Reset</button>

-A button shall use the Tertiary style when the action taken has descructive capabilities.
+A button shall use the Tertiary style when the action taken has destructive capabilities.
+While Reset is an action that removes data from the screen, it should not be used to remove data from a database or other data storage.

 ___